-• When is the CSAP election?
+When is the CSAP election?

 The CSAP election is held every four years together with municipal elections.
-This year they are on October 17, 2020.
+This year they are on October 19, 2024.

-► What does the CSAP do?
+What does the CSAP do?

-The CSAP plays a crucial role in shaping our youth through the French as a first language education system.
-In partnership with the community, parents, schools, and the Department of Education and Early Childhood Development, CSAP is responsible for ensuring that children receive the best French language education possible.
+The CSAP plays a crucial role in shaping Nova Scotian children and youth through the French as a first language education system.
+In partnership with the community, parents, schools, and the Department of Education and Early Childhood Development, CSAP is responsible for ensuring that students receive the best French language education possible.
 It is their responsibility to ensure that people are aware of the school board's role, its accomplishments, and why good public education is crucial to the economic and social health of a community.

-► Who is CSAP accountable to?
+▶ Who is CSAP accountable to?